-Under the leadership of department chair, Anthony Cohen, M.D., our team of highly skilled board certified neurologists diagnose, treat and manage patients with various ailments including stroke, neuromuscular disorders, seizure disorders, movement disorders, multiple sclerosis, Alzheimer’s disease, and headache.
+Under the leadership of Vincent DeOrchis, M.D., Director of Neurology, our team of highly skilled board certified neurologists diagnose, treat and manage patients with various ailments including stroke, neuromuscular disorders, seizure disorders, movement disorders, multiple sclerosis, Alzheimer's disease, and headache.

 Many of the neurologists have sub-specialty training in these areas.
 Combining their knowledge and expertise in the field with advanced technology and diagnostic testing, the staff provides the public with the most comprehensive care available.

 St. Francis Hospital is a center of excellence in the diagnosis, treatment, and care of stroke patients.
 Our hospital now provides advanced treatment in emergency settings, facilitating the diagnosis and expeditious management of stroke victims.
 Our stroke center is staffed with critically trained nurses, with specific expertise in the management of acute stroke patients.

 By creating an environment with superior neurological care and compassionate and award winning nursing staff, St. Francis strives to be at the forefront of leading hospitals in the New York area and throughout the United States.